stuartellis/tf-tasks/README.md

 ### Tracks

-The tracks feature creates extra copies of units for development and testing.
+The tracks feature creates extra copies of infrastructure for development and testing.
 A track is a separate instance of a unit.
-Each track of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
-Every track is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.
+Each track of a unit uses the same configuration as other instances with the specified context, except for a unique identifier.

+Every track is a separate TF [workspace](https://opentofu.org/docs/language/state/workspaces), so it has a separate state.
+The tracks feature uses TF workspaces in a standard way, and only adds a convention to ensure that every copy has a separate identifier.
+Use the `track` identifier in resource names to avoid conflicts between copies of a unit.

+This enables us to run multiple sets of infrastructure from the same TF module.
+Each set of infrastructure may use the same version of the module, or different versions of the TF module from different versions in source control.
+For example, use this feature to deploy copies of the infrastructure from different feature branches of the project.

+These alternate copies can be kept as long as is needed, and updated just like the main deployments from a module.
+Once a copy is no longer required, you can destroy it without affecting any of the other copies.

-> If you do not specify a named track, TF uses the default workspace for the unit.
+> If you do not set a track, TF uses the default workspace for the unit.

 ### Managing Resource Names